keramics/keramics/docs/formats/src/ewf.md

 # Expert Witness Compression Format (EWF)

 EWF is short for Expert Witness Compression Format.
 It is a file type used to store storage media images for digital forensic purposes.
 It is currently widely used in the field of computer forensics in proprietary tooling like EnCase en FTK.
-The [original specification](http://www.asrdata.com/whitepaper-html) of the format was provided by ASR Data for the SMART application
+The [original specification](http://www.asrdata.com/whitepaper-html) of the format was provided by ASR Data for the SMART application.

 The EWF format was succeeded by the [Expert Witness Compression Format version 2](ewf2.md) in EnCase 7 (EWF2-Ex01 and EWF2-Lx01).
 EnCase 7 also uses a different version of EWF-L01 then its predecessors.

 ## Overview